Overview of Banks in South Korea

 Korea Development Bank

 Founded in 1954, Korea Development Bank is headquartered in Seoul.
 The bank provides deposit products, corporate banking products, investment banking products, and international banking products.

 In 2016, the bank reported total assets of US$1,000 billion and total income of US$19 million.

-Established in 2001, Woori Bank is a subsidiary of Woori Financial Group.
 The bank offers commercial banking products and services to individual customers, small and medium-sized enterprises, and major corporations in South Korea.
 It operates through six segments: Consumer Banking, Corporate Banking, Capital Markets, Investment Banking, Credit Card, and Other Operations.
-Headquartered in Seoul, it employs 15,000 staff and manages 894 branches in South Korea and 22 branches internationally.
+Woori Bank, a subsidiary of Woori Financial Group, is Headquartered in Seoul and employs 15,000 staff and manages 894 branches in South Korea and 22 branches internationally.

 Industrial Bank of Korea